COVID-19: Good news: the fourth edition of the Prix Elysée is maintained!

 - Support and guidance by one of the Musée de l’Elysée curators during the production of his/her project and publication of the related book

-- A solo projection and book launch at the ‘Nuit des images’
+A solo projection and book launch at a special event

 When will the nominees be notified and how do I know if I am selected?